chrisluedtke/pyflashcards/pyflashcards/cards/10 Databases.md

 ##### Answer
 Any 2 of the following 3 are guaranteed by a non-relational database:

-* Consistency - every read receives the most recent write or an error
+* **C**onsistency - every read receives the most recent write or an error
-* Availability - every request receives a (non-error) response - without the guarantee that is contains the most recent write
+* **A**vailability - every request receives a (non-error) response - without the guarantee that is contains the most recent write
-* Partition Tolerance - the system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
+* **P**artition Tolerance - the system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes